 When it comes to the budget segment in smartphones, companies like Xiaomi, Realme, and Samsung are doing really well.
-And honestly, in the budget segment, Vivo is never the first choice to tech enthusiast like us.
+And honestly, in the budget segment, Vivo is never the first choice for tech enthusiasts like us.
 It’s primarily of two reasons: low-res display and low-end processor.
 So, today I have got the new Vivo phone, the Vivo Y17, and yes it has a low-res display and a low-end processor.
 But, it does come with triple cameras and a huge battery.
 So, with these two USPs at the helm, should you really choose the Vivo Y17 over other phones?
 Let’s find that out in this Vivo Y17 review.

 Vivo Y17 Specifications